.

 like the beautiful Shaker hymn, "The Humble Heart" (words by Eunice Wyeth, tune by Thomas Hammond)

 The late 19th century century hymn, "Give Good Gifts" has become popular in our time.
-It has been previously identifed as being "Traditional."
+It has been previously identified as being "Traditional."

 But that is not accurate.
-This hymn has been identified by Roger Hall as composed by Sister Martha Jane Anderson (1844-1897).
+Roger Hall found that this hymn was actually composed by Sister Martha Jane Anderson (1844-1897).

 This hymn is included on several CDs including this one which includes her picture on the CD cover: